pycroscopy/pyTEMlib/README.md

 The package is written in pure python and depends on various other libraries.

-All data, user input, and results are stored as [pyUSID-type](https://github.com/pycroscopy/pyUSID) files.
+All data, user input, and results are stored as [pyNSID-type](https://github.com/pycroscopy/pyNSID) files.

+The data are all presented as [sidpy-datasets](https://github.com/pycroscopy/sidpy)

-I have uploadeda version to pypi which you can install with:
+I have uploaded a version to pypi which you can install with:

  python3 -m pip install  pyTEMlib

+ This command is also available in the example notebooks